Albatrauz/supple-css/README.md

 ## Available modules
-All Supple's modules are created based on the [ITCSS](https://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528) methodology.
+All Supple's modules are created based on the [CUBE CSS](https://cube.fyi) methodology.

-ITCSS stands for Inverted Triangle CSS and it helps you organize your project's CSS files in such a way that you can better deal with CSS specifics like global namespace, the cascade and selector specificity.
-I advise you to read ITCSS documentation to fully grasp the ideas about the methodology.

 **Note** every module has its own readme on how to use the module.
 In the below list you can click tthrough to the connected documentation.